nabiulla/suricata-update-backup/doc/index.rst

    Specify the name of the processed threshold.conf to output.

+.. option:: -T <command>, --test-command <command>

+   Specifies a custom test command to test the rules before reloading Suricata.
+This overrides the default command and can also be specified in the configuration file under ``test-command``.

+.. option:: --no-test

+   Disables the test command and proceed as if it had passed.

 .. option:: --post-hook=<command>

    A command to run after the rules have been updated; will not run if